CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 ## Deployment

-The website is deployed to GitHub pages.
+The website is deployed to GitHub pages (https://carlvinggaard.github.io/Galactica--The-Interplanetary-Space-Travel-Agency/)

-The process of deploying is as follows: ...
+The process of deployment:

+1. Go to 'Settings' in the Github repository
+2. Under section 'Github Pages', select Source: 'master branch' in the dropdown menu
+3. Use the link provided to access the website

 ## Credits